syncfusion-content/javascript-docs/js/Rating/Getting-Started.md

 **Essential JavaScript Rating** widget is provided with built-in features such as precision, orientation and flexible API’s.
 You can create the **Rating** widget by using input textbox element as follows:

  Create an HTML file and add the following template to the HTML file.
+You can set the value of the rating widget by using [value](https://help.syncfusion.com/api/js/ejrating#members:value) property.

 {% highlight html %}